blues/notecard-env-var-manager/README.md

 This library uses

-- [note-c](https://github.com/blues/note-c) to communicate with the Notecard
+- [note-c](https://github.com/blues/note-c) to communicate with the Notecard.
 - [Catch2](https://github.com/catchorg/Catch2) for unit testing.

 ## Usage